John Rosenberg (American football): Munich

 In 1994, he went to Europe for the first time as head coach of the Munich Thunder of the Football League of Europe (FLE), which disbanded after one season.
 In 1995, he was head coach of the Berlin Adler in the German Football League (GFL).
 He also was the defensive coordinator of the Cologne Crocodiles from 1998 to 1999 and the Munich Cowboys from 2000 to 2001.
 He was the head coach for the Cowboys from 2007 from 2009.
 In 2010, he was head coach of the Plattling Black Hawks.

 Hamburg

 In 2002, he was head coach of the Hamburg Blue Devils in the GFL, winning the German Bowl for the German National Championship.
 In 2004, he coordinated the defense of the Braunschweig Lions, Germany's most winning team with many German Bowl appearances and ten National Championships.

 Italy

 In 2005, he became the head coach of the Bergamo Lions, one of Europe's most successful teams.
 Bergamo had won the Italian League Championship for 10 straight years and won the Eurobowl (equivalent to European soccer's Champions League) in American Football in 2000, 2001, and 2002.
-He won the Italian League title in 2005 and lost the Eurobowl championship game to the Vienna Vikings from the Austrian Football League, finishing with a 13–1 record.
+He won the Italian Football League title in 2005 and lost the Eurobowl championship game to the Vienna Vikings from the Austrian Football League, finishing with a 13–1 record.